 Automatically Obtained Information:

 A small amount of browser header information is automatically stored by the system to generate website usage statistics.
-IP addresses are read by the website to identify users located on the NUI Galway campus in order to offer them internal functionality.
+IP addresses are read by the website to identify users located on the University of Galway campus in order to offer them internal functionality.
 Any other technical information, if automatically obtained by the system, will be clearly visible in a pre-filled area of our online forms.